IPv6-mPvD/mpvd-ietf-drafts/draft-ietf-intarea-provisioning-domains.md

 usable only by PvD-aware hosts.
 This allows PvD-aware hosts to be able to effectively multi-home on the network.

 The first RA is usable by all hosts.
-The only different for PvD-aware hosts is that they can explicitly identify the PvD ID associated with the RA.
+The only difference for PvD-aware hosts is that they can explicitly identify the PvD ID associated with the RA.
+PvD-aware hosts will also use this prefix to communicate with non-PvD-aware hosts on the same network.

 * RA Header: router lifetime = 6000 (non-PvD-aware hosts will use this router as a default router)